nihr43/docs/lxd/lxd_on_alpine.md

 }
 ```

 `10.0.0.100` is the address of a tcp load balancer, ensuring terraform will still function if a node is missing.
+As for the password, it would be better to pull this out of an environment variable.

 After installing the plugin and running `terraform init`, we can start acting on the cluster.